BarkBeetle: Stealing Decision Tree Models with Fault Injection: Abstract

 \section{Abstract}

-Machine learning models—particularly decision trees (DTs)—are widely adopted across various domains due to their interpretability and efficiency.
+Machine learning (ML) models—particularly decision trees (DTs)—are widely adopted across various domains due to their interpretability and efficiency.
 However, as ML models become increasingly integrated into privacy-sensitive applications, concerns about their confidentiality have grown—particularly in light of emerging threats such as model extraction and fault injection attacks.
 Assessing the vulnerability of DTs under such attacks is therefore important.
-In this work, we present \sys, a novel attack that leverages fault injection to extract internal structural information of DT models. \sys employs a bottom-up recovery strategy that uses targeted fault injection at specific nodes to efficiently infer feature splits and threshold values.
-Our proof-of-concept implementation demonstrates that \sys requires significantly fewer queries and recovers more structural information compared to prior approaches, when evaluated on DTs trained with public UCI datasets.
-To validate its practical feasibility, we implement \sys on a Raspberry Pi RP2350 board and perform fault injections using the Faultier voltage glitching tool.
-As \sys targets general DT models, we also provide an in-depth discussion on its applicability to a broader range of tree-based applications, including data stream classification, DT variants, and cryptography schemes.
+In this work, we present \sys, a novel model extraction attack that leverages fault injection to recover internal structural information of DT models under black-box settings. \sys employs a bottom-up recovery strategy that uses targeted fault injection at specific nodes to efficiently infer feature splits and threshold values.
+Our proof-of-concept implementation demonstrates that \sys requires significantly fewer queries and recovers more structural information compared to prior state-of-the-art approaches, when evaluated on DTs trained with public UCI datasets.
+To validate its practical feasibility, we implement \sys on a Raspberry Pi RP2350 microcontroller and perform fault injections using the Faultier voltage glitching tool.
+As \sys targets general DT models, we also provide an in-depth discussion on its applicability to a broader range of tree-based applications, including data stream classification, DT model variants, and tree-based cryptography schemes.